usnistgov/5gdeploy/docs/NDN.md

 ./compose.sh nfd --dnn=DNN --server=IP
 ```

-Each "client" NFD in UE containers have a "permanent" UDP face and a default route pointed to the "server" NFD in the DN.
+Each "client" NFD in UE containers has a "permanent" UDP face and a default route pointed to the "server" NFD in the DN.
 If `--server` flag is omitted, a "server" NFD is launched in the DN container netns; if `--server` flag is specified, it is assumed that a "server" NFD exists in the DN at the specified IP address.

-You can only launch one NFD instance attached to each UE container, because:
+You can only launch one NFD instance attached to each UE container.

-* NFD does not support creating a unicast UDP face with a specific local IP address.
+One reason is that, NFD does not support creating a unicast UDP face with a specific local IP address.
-  An IP route for the "server" address must be inserted, and there can be only one such route.
+Therefore, an IP route for the "server" address must be inserted, and there can be only one such route.
-* NFD listens on tcp:6363 for application connections.
-  Having multiple NFD instances would cause a port conflict.

 ## ndnping